Master of Education Policy (International)

 Core Participation Requirements: |

 The Melbourne Graduate School of Education welcomes applications from students with disabilities.
 It is University and Graduate School policy to take reasonable steps to enable the participation of students with disabilities, and reasonable adjustments will be made to enhance a student’s participation in the Graduate School’s programs.
-The core participation requirements for study in the Melbourne Graduate School of Education are:
+In all courses

 Students who feel a disability will prevent them from meeting the above academic requirements are encouraged to contact the Disability Liaison Unit.